Aituc/aituc.github.io/README.md

 ## Installation

-To use CatCSS in your project, import the following file:
+To use CatCSS in your project, import the following HTML code:

 ```html
 <script src="https://aituc.github.io/css-embed/v1.0.js"></script>